USA, England, NZ more fire conscious than Queenslanders

 “Nobody thinks they’ll be the victim of a house fire, but 160 Queensland families will experience the devastating consequences of a house fire this month.”

-New Queensland smoke alarm legislation, which was introduced following an inquest into the tragic death of 11 people in a house fire at Slacks Creek in 2011 will come into effect 1 January 2022 and will impact every one of the state’s estimated 600,000 rental properties.
+New Queensland smoke alarm legislation, which was introduced following an inquest into the tragic death of 11 people in a house fire at Slacks Creek in 2011 will come into effect 1 January 2022 and will impact every one of the state’s 566,000 rental properties.

 Agents and landlords who do not comply could face serious consequences, including hefty fines and possible jail time.